-Key Information
+Rey mormation

-Policy consultation period 30 Nov 20 - 22 Jan 21
+Policy consultation period 30 th Nov 20 - 22 nd Jan 21

-Policy determined on 26 February 2021
+Policy determined on 26 th February 2021

 Policy contact name and position Kevin Butlin - Director of Education

-Amendments after determination The following amendments were made in August 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Cornwall In-Year Fair Access Protocol removed.
+Amendments after determination

-Department for Education school nu
+Department for Education school numb per 908/3388

 Age range 4 to 11

 Type of school Academy, primary school

 Admissions authority Plymouth CAST

 Normal round intake Reception

-Published Admission Number 2022-
+Published Admission Number 2022-23 30

-Priority for children from another set No
+Priority for children from another setting g No

 Designated religious character Yes - Catholic Diocese of Plymouth

 Admissions catchment area No

 School uniform Yes

 Application Form www.cornwall.gov.uk/admissions_0300 1234 101

 schooladmissions@cornwall.gov.uk or from the school office

-Supplementary Information Form Yes a) To be used if seeking priority for an exceptional need to attend this school.
-Included below at Page 6 b) To be used if seeking priority on the grounds of faith.
-Included below at Page 9
+Supplementary Information Form Yes

+a) To be used if seeking priority for an exceptional need to attend this

+school.
+Included below at Page 6

+b) To be used if seeking priority on the grounds of faith.
+Included

+below at Page 9

 Key Dates Normal round

-When to apply 12 September 2021 to the National Closing Date which is 15 January 2022
+When to apply 1 2th September 2021 to the National Closing Date which is 15 January 2022

-Decision National Offer Date which is 19 April 2022

-When to appeal 20 days after the refusal, whichever is later

-Key Dates In-Year admission

-When to apply From 8 weeks ahead of a place being required (12 weeks for service families)

-Decision Within 15 school days of an application
+12th September 2021 to the National Closing Date which is 15 January 2022 National Offer Date which is 18 April 2022 20 days after the refusal, whichever is later From 8 weeks ahead of a place being required (12 weeks for service families) Within 10 school days of an application Not specified

-When to appeal Not Specified